AbdallahHemdan/TIL/README.md

 > “In React, The component that owns a piece of the state, should be the one modifying”

+>  “It's worse to use a semantic element in a wrong way than staying neutral.”
 ## Fun
 - [margin: auto; vs margin: 0 auto;](https://github.com/AbdallahHemdan/TIL/blob/master/Fun/margin:%20auto;%20vs%20margin:%200%20auto;.md)